angelivanovvv/chess-playback/server/README.md

 # Getting Started with the server part of this application

-This demo server is contain all the data required for the chess-playback
+This demo server contains all the data required for the chess-playback

 ## Available Scripts

 In the project directory, you can run:

+### `npm start`

+Install all dependencies requred for the server.

 ### `npm start`